What Part of a Cut-Resistant Glove is Actually Cut Resistant?

 Why Does This Information Matter?

-This matters because in 2014, cuts and lacerations to the hands accounted for 137,440 nonfatal occupational injuries that required days away from work.
+Recent data shows cuts and lacerations to the hands accounted for nearly 140,000 nonfatal occupational injuries that required days away from work.

-These injuries can occur from machinery or hand tools and because of that, your palm, back-side and wrist are equally vulnerable to injury.
+These injuries can occur from machinery or hand tools and because of that, your palm, wrist, and the back side of your hand are equally vulnerable to injury.

-In terms of cost, hand and wrist injuries are the most expensive emergency department injury with over $740 million a year.
+In terms of cost, hand and wrist injuries are the most expensive emergency department injury costing over $740 million a year.

 Cut Resistance Starts in the Yarn: